SanDiegoDude/fal-kontext-ui/README.md

 - All activity is logged to `activity.log` (rolls over to `old_activity.log` at 10MB)
 - Output images are saved to the `output/YYYYMMDD/` directory if 'Save output image' is checked
 - **To use the video-to-image feature:** Upload a video file, click "Extract First Frame from Video", and the first frame will be set as the input image for editing
+- **Image Transformations:** After loading an input image, use the transformation dropdown and "Transform" button to:
+  - Rotate the image left or right (90° increments)
+  - Flip the image horizontally or vertically
+  - Apply multiple transformations (transformations are cumulative and repeatable)
+  - The transformed image updates in real-time and will be used for API processing
 - **Output Aspect Ratio:** Use the dropdown in Additional Settings to match the input image's aspect ratio or select a preset (e.g., 16:9, 4:3, 1:1, etc.).
 - **Batch Output:** When generating multiple images, all outputs are shown in a grid below the input image.
 - **Seed Handling:** The seed input will update to the actual seed used after each run, unless 'Lock Seed' is checked.